Wyoming Divorce Procedures

 • DNCP 4 (A Vital Statistics Form): This is used for recording the divorce in the state records.
 The Decree section is left empty till the Judge signs the Decree)

 The Plaintiff is supposed to file the above mentioned forms with the clerk in the District Court.
 From the filing date, the Plaintiff has 90 days to serve these papers to the Respondent.
-There is a provision as per which the Plaintiff may serve the Defendant personally.
+There is a provision as per which the Defendant may be served by the Plaintiff personally.
 However, for a personal service, the Defendant must sign an Acknowledgement and Acceptance of Service (DNCP 7) in the presence of a Notary.
 This document must be filed with the clerk.
 If this path is followed, the Plaintiff must wait for twenty days after the service date of the Complaint to present the Decree of Divorce to the court.

 Wyoming Divorce Procedure about Service